 - gridCPU supports both LoRaWAN with multicast and WiFi.
 It adds an extra layer of security to the system using Amplex Secure Keys.
-The relay switching schedules used for streetlight group control are accessable through the AGP Light Schedule API.

 - The gridCPU module has a calendar and a real-time clock with battery backup, with an absolute maximum deviation of ± 7 seconds per 24 hours in the full temperature range.
 This is without synchronization with external units.
 Under normal conditions, clock deviation is automatically adjusted according to the LoRaWAN Server which gives a maximum deviation of ± 1 second.
 The LoRaWAN Server timing is based on NTP.